TieuLongPhan/SynTemp/README.md

 ## Installation

 To install and set up the SynTemp framework, follow these steps.
-Please ensure you have Python 3.9 or later installed on your system.

 ### Prerequisites